nais/handbook/docs/technical/tenant-setup/README.md

 1. Enter `nais` as first name, and `admin` as last name
 1. Enter `nais-admin` as the primary email
 1. Click `Add new user` to add the user account (you can safely ignore the generated password)
-1. Click on the created user and then on `Assign roles` under the `Admin roles and privileges` section
+1. Click on the created user (might require a hard refresh of the user list) and then on `Assign roles` under the `Admin roles and privileges` section
 1. Assign the `Groups Admin` role and click `Save`

 ### Set up domain-wide delegation (in tenant admin.google.com)